 1. What is Summer Freshman Orientation?

 is a one-day orientation to the college for all incoming students and parents in the Freshman Class.
 Because of the large number of participants, there are four Summer Orientation dates scheduled during the summer.
-Students in the Learning Differences Program may attend Summer Freshman Orientation on either June 19, 24, or 28, 2013
+Students in the Learning Differences Program may attend Summer Freshman Orientation in June 2014

 .
 There will be a an Open House in the Learning Differences office from 3:13 to 5:00 p.m. where learning differences students and their parents can meet with the LD staff.

 More information about Orientation, refer to the Confirmation Packet you receive from Admissions once you confirm to the college.
 Summer Orientation activities include presentations by the President of the College, the Dean of Academic Affairs, Residence Life, Health Services, Police & Safety, Student Activities, etc.

 The Summer Program is a pre-college program running in August 2014

 that provides an opportunity for incoming freshmen to adjust to the rigors of college life.
 There are four goals of the Summer Program experience.
 First of all, the Summer Program allows our students an opportunity to connect with other program students, administrators and faculty before the entire freshman class impacts the campus.

 A second and equally significant goal of the Summer Program is to allow students with learning and/or other disabilities an opportunity to begin recognizing and coping with the added demands that their disability imposes upon college coursework.